hildebra/MATAFILER/README.md

 Last, some Perl libraries need to be globally available.
 To do this add the following to your .bashrc:
 export PERL5LIB=absolute_path_to_METAFILER_dir:$PERL5LIB
 where 'absolute_path_to_METAFILER_dir' is simply the dir the README.md is in, that you are now reading.
+### temorary files
+Since the pipeline is expected to run on a compute cluster, temporary directories are of enormous importance for a) performance (due to possible I/O bottlenecks) and b) file exchange between compute nodes that are usually physically separated clusters.
-The pipeline expects a path /scratch that is globally available on all nodes and a /tmp that is locally available on each node.
+The pipeline expects a path to a storage that is globally available (given by argument "globalTmpDir") on all nodes and a tmp dir that is locally available on each node (given by arguemnt "nodeTmpDir" in config file).
 ##QUICKSTART
+TODO

 ### Create a mapping file for your experiment
 Most importantly you need a mapping file to your files.
 See 'examples' dir for some map examples (also explaining how to do compound assemblies, compound mapping).
 These tags are important in the mapping file:
 - #SmplID	Path - map always has to start with the *#SmplID* tag.
 This will be used in all subsequent tables, intermediary files etc to identify a sample and shoul be as short and descriptive as possible. *DO NOT USE SPECIAL CHARACTERS IN THE SMPLID, keep it basic*!